emorale112/5936/docs/basics/Payroll Fundamentals.md

 To onboard a company for payroll, key inputs include company details (e.g. name, EIN), location, bank accounts, and other information.
 To onboard an employee, key inputs include employee details (e.g. name, addresses), pay rates (salaried or hourly), benefits deductions, tax withholding, and so on.
 Once set up, these change rather infrequently.

 Companies can have multiple work locations, across multiple states, but everyone on the same pay schedule gets paid at the same time.
-Companies can have multiple pay schedules which means there can be multiple day dates for Employees.
+Companies can have multiple pay schedules which means there can be multiple pay dates for Employees.

 ![](../../assets/images/company-and-employees.png)